shurloc/shurloc-site-tools/README.md

 removes expired never-linked histories.
 Raw-event cleanup can use its own cutoff independently of session-summary retention.

+Cart links are dependent session data.
+Retention deletes their rows in the same transaction before deleting the associated sessions or visitor roots.

 ### Privacy Export and Erasure

 Journey registers with WordPress's personal-data exporter and eraser.
 Both